manymoments/manymoments.github.io/_posts/2022-03-30-asynchronous-agreement-part-one-defining-the-problem.markdown

 This definition obviously leads to the question of efficiency, what values of $t(n)$ are possible?
 Must $t(n)$ be a function of $n$ or can it be an absolute constant?

 More on that in the next posts.
-In the second post, we cover [Ben-Or's classic protocol](...).
+In the second post, we cover [Ben-Or's classic protocol](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-two-ben-ors-protocol/).

 ### A note on the Byzantine and authenticated model
 In the authenticated model where the adversary is computationally bounded there are two main differences:
 1. Often a stronger notion of **External Validity** can be obtained (see [Cachin etal](https://www.iacr.org/archive/crypto2001/21390524.pdf)).
 This property is important for State Machine Replication in the Byzantine model.
 2. In addition, we cannot simply go over all adversary strategies (because there may be exponentially many of them).
 The solution suggested by [Cachin etal](https://www.iacr.org/archive/crypto2001/21390524.pdf) is to assume the probability of breaking the cryptography is negligible and to show that conditioned on some negligible events not happening, the conditional expectation is finite.
 Another path is to use a [Dolev-Yao type model](https://cseweb.ucsd.edu/classes/sp05/cse208/lec-dolevyao.html) and assume the cryptography implements a perfect functionality.
 While this model's assumptions don't hold in reality (cryptography is not perfect), it has proven to be quite a good proxy for distributed protocols.

-Link to the second post on [Ben-Or's classic protocol](...).
+Link to the second post on [Ben-Or's classic protocol](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-two-ben-ors-protocol/).

+Your thoughts/comments on [Twitter](...).